Anna Charny, Managing Director and one of the founders or RSM- MetroWest, received

 She is a co-founder and the first Chair of the Board of Trustees of the Advanced Math and Science Academy (AMSA) Charter School in Marlborough,

 MA, where she subsequently served for many years on the Board of Trustees.
-Dr. Charny also serves on the Advisory Board of Computer
+Dr. Charny also served on the Advisory Board of Computer

 Science Unplugged, a non-profit organization developing methods and

-materials for teaching computer science algorithms for elementary
+materials for teaching computer science algorithms to elementary

 and middle school students.
 Dr. Charny’s passion for quality